 Purdue University offers an online master of science in engineering with a concentration in materials engineering, which is consistently ranked among the top ten programs of its kind by the U.S. News and World Report.

-Admission requirements for this degree include an undergraduate degree from an ABET-accredited engineering program or a program of equivalent quality and standards, a minimum GPA of 3.0, completed graduate school application form, a statement of purpose, official transcripts, letters of recommendation, an updated resume, and TOEFL scores for international students.
+Admission requirements for this degree include an undergraduate degree from an ABET-accredited engineering program or a program of equivalent quality and standards, a minimum GPA of 3.0, a completed graduate school application form, a statement of purpose, official transcripts, letters of recommendation, an updated resume, and TOEFL scores for international students.

-Applicants to this program must have a bachelor’s degree in materials science and engineering or a related field from an accredited university, a minimum overall undergraduate grade point average of 3.0, three letters of recommendation, transcripts, a statement of purpose, GRE scores, and TOEFL scores for non-native English speakers.
+Applicants to this program must have a bachelor’s degree in materials science and engineering or a related field from an accredited university, a minimum overall undergraduate grade point average of 3.0, three letters of recommendation, transcripts, a statement of purpose, and TOEFL scores for non-native English speakers.